Appleton Museum of Art: History

 Business magnate Arthur I. Appleton and his wife, the former Martha O'Driscoll bought land in the Ocala area during the mid-1970s and established Bridlewood Farm, a thoroughbred breeding and training facility.
 Construction of the Appleton Museum of Art began in 1984 on 44 acres of forested land on East Silver Springs Boulevard in 1984.
 Under the guidance of Mr. Appleton and Museum Director, Moussa Domit, who brought a more cultured and experienced perspective, the building eventually opened to the public in 1987 as the Appleton Museum of Art.
 Built by more than 300 tradesmen from 130 companies, the museum is clad in 80,000 square feet of Italian travertine marble and the flooring consists of 15,000 square feet of Bolivian Capao Bonito granite.
 The marble and stone work was done by Antagon/Paleni of Montreal and the glass came from Pilkington Glass of England.

 In 1996, the Edith-Marie Appleton Wing, funded by and named after Arthur I. Appleton's sister, was constructed and in 2009 a 2,662-square-foot art storage facility was also added, bringing the museum's total overall size to just under 82,000 square feet.

-In 2013, the Appleton Museum of Art earned accreditation by the American Alliance of Museums.
+In 2013, the Appleton Museum of Art earned accreditation by the American Alliance of Museums and achieved reaccreditation in 2023.

 Museum Features

 The Appleton Art Museum is located within the Appleton Cultural Center, a complex east of the city's downtown area, which it shares with the Ocala Civic Theatre.
 The museum's unique structural design is a work of art, in itself.
 The two-story travertine marble building is surrounded by a fountain and a long reflecting pool, and the surrounding landscaped grounds span 11.3 acres.

 The Appleton Museum of Art's impressive and diverse interior features include six art galleries, totaling several thousand square feet, and a 250-seat auditorium and cafe surrounding an open-air courtyard.

-Additionally, the Edith-Marie Appleton Wing includes four classrooms, one of which includes interactive video technology; an art library with over 2,000 art books and visual media; and an art workshop.
+Additionally, the Edith-Marie Appleton Wing includes the Artspace, a family makerspace, the Clay Lab with 11 pottery wheels, and the Art Lab, another studio art classroom.